Extended Thinking: How Claude Reasons Through Complex Problems#

 export MAX_THINKING_TOKENS=63999 # in ~/.zshrc or ~/.bashrc

-On Opus 4.6, MAX_THINKING_TOKENS is ignored because adaptive thinking controls depth dynamically.
+On the adaptive models (Opus 4.6, 4.7, and 4.8 and Sonnet 4.6), MAX_THINKING_TOKENS is ignored because adaptive thinking controls depth dynamically.
 Exception: setting it to 0 still disables thinking entirely.
+On Opus 4.6 manual budget_tokens is deprecated; on Opus 4.7 and 4.8 it is removed at the API level.

 Thinking Budget vs Output Budget#